-In alignment with our Strategy 2023, and with a strong focus on sustainable supply and efficiency improvement, our procurement team has reviewed our Procurement Manual and updated processes, tools and best demonstrated practices.
+In alignment with Sika's Growth Strategy 20282023, and with a strong focus on sustainable supply and efficiency improvement, our procurement team reviewed our Procurement Manual and revised processes, tools and best demonstrated practices.

 Our material risk assessment process has been reviewed and simplified.
 Supply risk management is a fundamental aspect of procurement activity.
 Understanding our vendors capability to supply, as well as the business impact of our materials, is key to defining our priorities related to single source reductions and other specific supply risk mitigation actions.